Duration: Full time: 1 calendar year. Part time: 2/3 calendar years.

 This programme is designed for students who wish to specialise in performance while studying for an academic degree.
 Students have the unique opportunity to develop performance in specific Asian and African music traditions to professional standard.
 They acquire expert knowledge about performance and the geographical or stylistic region of their performance specialism.

 The performance component of the programme, in which students choose an Asian or African performance tradition, includes practice-based research.
 Students study the music of a particular region alongside performance theory training.
 Through a range of optional modules they pursue additional interests as well.

 The programme is particularly suited to performing musicians who wish to deepen and broaden their theoretical perspectives and musical horizons.
 Many former students have found their performance careers enhanced, while others have gone on to engage with their performance from more critical, academic perspectives, including MPhil/PhD research.

-Students are required to take 4 units (one unit courses being two-terms in duration, while half unit courses are taught in one term only).
+Students are required to take a total of 120 credits modules in addition to Performance as Research (60 credits).30 credits modules being two-terms in duration, while 15 credits modules are taught in one term only.
 In addition to these formal elements, students may attend postgraduate and public seminars and may also participate in performance ensemble classes and other activities.

 The formal elements of the MMus Performance programme are:

-- The compulsory core course; part-time students must normally take this in year 1.
+- The Music in Global Perspective compulsory module (15 credits); part-time students must normally take this in year 1.

 - Performance lessons in a vocal or instrumental tradition from their selected region.
 Examined by a public recital in May-June (for part-time students: in May-June of year 1) and by coursework.